Doug Hegdahl

-Douglas Brent Hegdahl III (born September 3, 1946) is a former United States Navy Petty Officer 2nd Class (E-5) who was held as a prisoner of war during the Vietnam War.
+Douglas Brent Hegdahl (born September 3, 1946) is a former United States Navy petty officer second class (E-5) who was held as a prisoner of war during the Vietnam War.
 After an early release, he was able to provide the names and personal information of about 256 fellow POWs, as well as reveal the conditions of the prisoner-of-war camp.

 Early life and military career

-Hegdahl was born on September 3, 1946, and graduated from Clark High School in Clark, South Dakota on May 24, 1966.
+Hegdahl was born on September 3, 1946.
+Both of his parents were descended from Norwegian immigrants and he remarked how his entire family were devout Lutherans.
+Hegdahl graduated from Clark High School in Clark, South Dakota on May 24, 1966.
+Immediately afterwards, he enlisted in the United States Navy.
+Following recruit training and advanced school, he had achieved the rank of Seaman Apprentice and was sent to Dixie Station.